TimUnderhay/ngx-panzoom/projects/ngx-panzoom/README.md

-# ng2-panzoom
+# ngx-panzoom

 An Angular component for panning and zooming an element or elements using the mouse and mousewheel.
 Provides rudimentary support for touchscreens (read section on mobile support).
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.

 It is built using Angular CLI 10.x, so it may or may not work with Angular versions earlier than this.
-Please excuse the 'ng2' moniker -- I could switch to 'ngx', but I honestly can't be bothered.
 It is only tested with the corresponding version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 But as this library doesn't fit the traditional Angular model, as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, it is hoped that compatibility and performance will be maximised.

+## A New Name

+Just after the release of 10.0, I belatedly decided that the 'ng2' thing had been around long enough, therefore `ng2-panzoom` will be no more, and `ngx-panzoom` will supersede it.

+I should've done this at the outset for the 10.0 release.
+I accuse myself of amateurism.
+Sorry.

+1.  `npm uninstall ng2-panzoom --save && npm install ngx-panzoom --save` .
+2. Be sure to update your module import to reference `NgxPanZoomModule` instead of `Ng2PanZoomModule`
+3. Update your import statements to reference `ngx-panzoom`.

 ## Demo

-Click [here](https://kensingtontech.github.io/ng2-panzoom-demo) for a demo of the module.
-The demo source can be found [here](https://github.com/KensingtonTech/ng2-panzoom-demo).
+Click [here](https://kensingtontech.github.io/ngx-panzoom-demo) for a demo of the module.
+The demo source can be found [here](https://github.com/KensingtonTech/ngx-panzoom-demo).

 ## Features